avaneev/prvhash/README.md

 `prvrng_gen64p2()`-based generator passes [`PractRand`](http://pracrand.sourceforge.net/)
 32 TB threshold, without or with only a few "unusual" evaluations.
-Which suggests it's the first working universal TRNG in the world.
-This claim requires a lot more evaluations from independent researchers.
+Which suggests it's the working universal TRNG.

 Note that due to the structure of the core hash function the probability of PRNG completely "stopping", or losing internal entropy, is absent.